Mainers dig out, dry out from blizzard, just in time for a deep freeze

-As Mainers dug cars out from under deep snowdrifts Friday morning, a cleanup crew in Scarborough was drying out the Clambake Restaurant after pumping out as much as 3 inches of saltwater.
+As Mainers dug cars out from under deep snowdrifts Friday morning, a cleanup crew in Scarborough was drying out the Clambake Seafood Restaurant after pumping out as much as 3 inches of saltwater.

-“We knew we were going to get it,” said Kevin Thurlow, co-owner of the Clambake, a Scarborough marshside eatery that floods an average of twice a year.
+“We knew we were going to get it,” said Kevin Thurlow, co-owner of the Clambake, an eatery beside the Scarborough Marsh that floods an average of twice a year.

 Thursday’s blizzard dumped nearly a foot of snow on Portland and caused a near-record high tide and widespread coastal flooding.